 Holyhead is a typical UK village – narrow streets and shops and lots of pubs.
-The town is very hilly so the walk.
+The town is very hilly.

 Best bet is a private-hire taxi or tour company.
 Consider Carnaerfon Castle (about 35 mins away) and the excellent National Slate Museum at Llanberis, a further 8 miles.
 It also has one of the slate industry's little steam railways, though not one of the best.
 Then a 25 minute drive under the shadow of Snowdon through Snowdonia Nat Park to the attractive, if rather touristy, village of Betws-y-coed.
 From here down the Conwy valley to Conwy (smaller, but well-preserved, castle) & return over the Menai Bridge.
 If you've got time on the way back, a little souvenir shopping at llanfairpwllgwyngyllgogerychwyrndrobwllllantysilio gogogoch.
 (I'm not kidding.
 Most people call it LlanfairPG) Total driving time something under 2 1/2 hrs.

 Anglesey boasts one of the largest place names in the world - the village of Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch offers a great day out and a true taste of Wales.
 You may be aware that the new Royal Couple William and Kate reside on Anglesey.
 The town with the long name, LlanfairPG, really is not worth a special trip, if it wasn't for the name nobody would visit!